AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 `docker network connect database nginx1`

-Running `docker container inspect nginx1` will show that this container is now connected to 2 networks.
+Running `docker container inspect nginx1 | jq '.[].NetworkSettings.Networks'` will show that this container is now connected to 2 networks.

 *Apache Frontened*- Can talk external but not to MySQL